Rust-GCC/gccrs/gcc/config/riscv/bitmanip.md

    && riscv_const_insns (operands[2], false) != 1
    /* We need the upper half to be zero.  */
    && (INTVAL (operands[2]) & HOST_WIDE_INT_C (0xffffffff00000000)) == 0
-   /* And the the adjusted constant must either be something we can
+   /* And the adjusted constant must either be something we can
       implement with andi or bclri.  */
    && ((SMALL_OPERAND (sext_hwi (INTVAL (operands[2]), 32))
         || (TARGET_ZBS && popcount_hwi (INTVAL (operands[2])) == 31))